marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-table-splitting.md

 -   In the left pane, click Visual C\#, and then select the Console Application template.
 -   Enter **TableSplittingSample** as the name of the project and click **OK**.

+?

 ## Create a Model based on the School Database

 -   Right-click the project name in Solution Explorer, point to **Add**, and then click **New Item**.
 -   Select **Data** from the left menu and then select **ADO.NET Entity Data Model** in the Templates pane.
 -   Enter **TableSplittingModel.edmx** for the file name, and then click **Add**.
--   In the Choose Model Contents dialog box, select **Generate from database**, and then click **Next.**
+-   In the?Choose Model Contents?dialog box, select?**Generate from database**, and then click?**Next.**
--   Click New Connection.
-In the Connection Properties dialog box, enter the server name (in this case **(localdb)\\v11.0**), select the authentication method, type **School** for the database name, and then click **OK**.
+-   Click?New Connection.
+In the?Connection Properties?dialog box, enter the server name (in this case **(localdb)\\v11.0**), select the authentication method, type?**School**?for the database name, and then click?**OK**.
-    The Choose Your Data Connection dialog box is updated with your database connection setting.
+    The?Choose Your Data Connection?dialog box is updated with your database connection setting.
--   In the Choose Your Database Objects dialog box, unfold the **Tables** node and check the **Person** table.
+-   In the?Choose Your Database Objects?dialog box, unfold the **Tables**?node and check the **Person** table.
 This will add the specified table to the **School** model.
--   Click **Finish**.
+-   Click?**Finish**.

 The Entity Designer, which provides a design surface for editing your model, is displayed.
-All the objects that you selected in the **Choose Your Database Objects** dialog box are added to the model.
+All the objects that you selected in the?**Choose Your Database Objects**?dialog box are added to the model.

+?

 ## Map Two Entities to a Single Table